 Simon had been the first to embrace my radical change of policy on the How are you? question.
 He’d been quick to learn the new adjectives I’d introduced and, armed with an arsenal of newly acquired words, seemed to take the subject quite seriously.
 “I’m hungry,” he said thoughtfully, scratching his chin, “but happy”.

-Max, Krista and Simon were probably my strongest group, three of the brightest, most curious and enthusiastic kids at Enlightener.
+Max, Krista and Simon were probably my strongest group, three of the brightest, most curious and enthusiastic kids at at the school.
 They came to my classes with open minds and wide smiles.
 They followed the course books without complaint, sang along to all the songs and weren’t shy about asking me questions if they didn’t understand.
 “Your lesson very different from their school!” smiled Nini, my Chinese class assistant.
-“In school you must stand, listen to teacher and repeat.
-Maybe you don’t understand but just repeat, stay out of trouble”.
+“In China school you must stand, listen to teacher and repeat.
+Maybe you don’t understand but just mimic, stay out of trouble”.

-Unfortunately though, life at Enlightener wasn’t all a glorious bundle of Krista, Max and Simons.
-I also had the nightmarish combo of Tom, Jack and Justin; a frustrating, draining, unrewarding sixty minutes of hell twice a week.
-All three had zero interest in me or my classes, so instead passed the time by play fighting, making monkey noises and flinging stuff from their pencil cases around the classroom.
-In less frantic moments Tom stared out of the window, Justin incessantly chatted to Nini in Chinese and Jack just sat there humming to himself, hands interlocked behind his head, the silliest of silly smiles pasted across his face like he was having the best daydream.
+Unfortunately though, school life wasn’t all a glorious bundle of Krista, Max and Simons.
+I also had the nightmarish combo of Tom, Jack and Justin, a frustrating, draining, unrewarding sixty minutes of hell twice a week.
+All three had zero interest in me or my classes and passed the time by play fighting, making monkey noises and flinging the contents of their pencil cases around the classroom.
+In less frantic moments Tom stared out of the window, Justin incessantly chatted to Nini in Chinese and Jack just sat there humming to himself, hands interlocked behind his head, the silliest of silly smiles pasted across his face like he was having the best daydream ever.

 One day, while I was failing to teach them a song, Justin stole Tom’s pencil and broke it in half, just for kicks.
 And then total carnage ensued!
 Tom punched Justin in the stomach and Justin retaliated by scratching Tom’s face.
 A highly amused spectator, Jack rolled around on the floor laughing and clapping his hands like an unhinged hyena.
 It was my breaking point.
-That evening I spoke to Tracy about them; explaining that their behaviour was unacceptable and that linguistically there was little to no progress.
+That evening I spoke to Trudy about them, explaining that their behaviour was unacceptable and that linguistically there’d been little to no progress.
 “Keep going!” she told me with a placid smile, “let’s just wait and see.
-Their parents pay a lot of money, we don’t want them think there is problem”.
+Their parents pay a lot of money, we don’t want them think there is a problem”.

 In fact, Sonia enjoyed her lessons so much she often lost patience with having to wait for her turn!
 On more than one occasion she came crashing through the door in the middle of one of my classes and had to be dragged off by Nini as my students chuckled away.
 “My sister is very silly!” said Krista with a shake of her head.